adamchainz/pelican_novapost/content/django-testing-view-decorators.rst

        * else, request and arguments are passed to decorated view.

-       Typical ``unauthorized`` view gives the user an opportunity to log in: access may be granted after authentication.
+       Typical ``unauthorized`` view returns HTTP 401 status code and gives the user an opportunity to log in: access may be granted after authentication.

-       Typical ``forbidden`` view raises
-       ``django.core.exceptions.PermissionDenied``: with active user account,
-       access is refused.
+       Typical ``forbidden`` view returns HTTP 403 status code: with active user account, access is refused.
 As explained in rfc2616, 401 and 403 status codes could be suitable.

        .. seealso::